dorathoto/Dtk.Example.ALPR/README.md

   - [ ] Add **monitoring** (Prometheus + Grafana).
   - [ ] Add **Docker** support for simplified deployment.

+## **Branchs**
+there are 2 branches
+  - simple_example - simpler branch with the basics to work. (but still a decoupled project)
+  - stage - the best of the best

 -----

 ## **Contribution**